 We are proud to be working with 60 Decibels to better understand the overall impact of the COVID-19 pandemic on Kenyan farmers.
 The results of each data round will be shared on this page between March and July 2021.
 Access the Interactive Dashboard.

 The research further breaks down the different challenges posed by the current pandemic and uncovers the farmers’ greatest needs that can enable them to cope with the current situation.
 It features the role of digital tools in addressing these challenges including financial inclusion and reconnecting farmers to markets and other opportunities.
-The research also examines trends in gender-disaggregated data when seeking market information and digital usage.
+The research also examines trends in sex-disaggregated data when seeking market information and digital usage.

 How are Kenyan Farmers Faring in the Face of COVID-19?

 - Nine in ten farming households report being worse off due to the pandemic.
 23% of farmers have lost at least one source of income compared to the same time last year.

 - There are some signs of future distress.
-The use of savings and more extreme coping strategies have begun to increase from December to April (use of savings: 56% to 71%; sold or pawned asset: 24% to 33%; borrowed money: 32% to 54%), this could be indicative of farmers running out of financial reserves, increasing future financial distress.
+The use of savings and more extreme coping strategies have continued to increase since December (use of savings: 56% to 69%; sold or pawned asset: 24% to 34%; borrowed money: 32% to 51%), this could be indicative of farmers running out of financial reserves, increasing future financial distress.
 And while prices of inputs and food have stabilized, the prices farmers receive for crops continues to decrease, putting future earnings at risk.

 - Consistently high costs are limiting farmers’ use of essential inputs.
-71% say essential inputs like fertilizers and seeds are more expensive than normal.
-49% purchased less inputs and 49% hired less labour in the last two weeks.
+70% say essential inputs like fertilizers and seeds are more expensive than normal.
+48% purchased fewer inputs and 49% hired less labour in the last two weeks.
 Overwhelmingly, the reason for these reductions was cost.

 - Farmers want to sell more but are unable to.
 More than 8 out of 10 farmers who sold less because of Covid would like to sell more but are unable.
 1 from the other 2 sold less by choice (for example, saving food for their family) and 1 sold less for different reasons.